Angela Bloomfield

-Angela Bloomfield (born 11 December 1972) is a New Zealand actor and director.
+Angela Bloomfield (born 11 December 1972) is a New Zealand actress and director.

 Early life

 Bloomfield attended Massey High School in West Auckland, New Zealand.

 Career

 Bloomfield has starred in Shortland Street continuously on and off for 24 years, transforming Rachel McKenna from the school girl daughter of clinic boss into a university student, a Shortland Street clinic employee and CEO of Shortland Street Hospital.

 Bloomfield has also performed in a number of feature films including Bonjour Timothy and The Frighteners.
 She has also appeared in smaller TV shows such as The Adventures of the Black Stallion, Betty's Bunch, Ride with the Devil and Power Rangers Ninja Storm in small roles.